FelixOnline/v2/content/articles/2011-1-27-new-hbo-channel-on-sky.md

 subtitle: >
   The most respected network in the US launches this week in the UK as Sky Atlantic.
 To celebrate, over the next couple of issues we will take a look at some of HBO’s greats
 date: "2011-01-27 20:13:52 +0000"

 # Attributes from Felix Online V1
 id: "688"
 old_path: /tv/688/new-hbo-channel-on-sky-
 aliases:
  - /tv/688/new-hbo-channel-on-sky-
+imported: true
+comments:
+ - Youre the one with the barnis here Im watching for your postsuAbVfC  urlhttpmeqqizdnmpjlcommeqqizdnmpjlurl linkhttpdwchokknfmorcomdwchokknfmorlink httpsgkfrlupjldlcom

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true